 Street view of Stockholm

 Some months later, Richard Howe took 11 000 photos of Manhattan street corners.
-There were naturally concerns about personal integrity since the quality of details is very high and there are a lot of persons in the pictures.
+There were naturally concerns about personal integrity since the quality of details is very high and there are a lot of people present in the pictures.

 Google never sleep and one year ago they presented Google Street View, the best example of this technique so far.